 This is a tool to make it easier to check off addresses that you're writing letters or postcards to.
-Load an Excel spreadsheet or CSV file of names and addresses, and those names and addresses will be added to the table below in a nice, large font with a nice, big checkbox for each one.
+Load in names and addresses, and those names and addresses will be added to the table below in a nice, large font with a nice, big checkbox for each one.

 Recipient information IS NOT AND WILL NEVER BE uploaded anywhere beyond your own computer/phone/tablet.
 This page works entirely on your own computer/phone/tablet; once loaded, it does not rely on a server, and it does not transmit recipient names and addresses to anywhere else.

 If you close the browser window, reload the page, etc., the information will persist in your browser (it will still be present when you return to this page), but the information will not be copied to anywhere else.
 This uses the “local storage” feature of modern browsers; if that feature is turned off or you use a Private Browsing/Incognito window, this page will remember nothing.